“Language is the road map of a culture. It tells you where its people come from and where they are going.”

 Rita Mae Brown

 People over 50 learning Spanish often have different needs than younger people.
-We are often frustrated in classes where everything is in Spanish or classes that emphasize too much grammar.
+We are often frustrated in classes where everything is in Spanish or classes emphasizing too much grammar.

-Perhaps more than anything else, many younger teachers don’t understand that it has been years since we were in school and many of us carry emotional scars left over from previous fruitless efforts to learn Spanish.
+Perhaps more than anything else, many younger teachers don’t understand that it has been years since we were in school.
+Many of us carry emotional scars from previous fruitless efforts to learn Spanish.